manueltar/INTERVAL_ANALYSIS/README.md

                 -   colnames(residual_df)<-c("sample_id","residuals")
                 -   residual_df$residuals<-as.numeric(residual_df$residuals)
                 -   residual_df$residuals<-as.numeric(intercept) + residual_df$residuals # Add intercept to residuals
-  - Multiple testing correction for DE
+  - Multiple testing correction for DE (see 307_OVERHAUL_DE_PUT_TOGETHER_RESULTS_Main_VARS_ALL_BY_ALL_correction.R for example)
+      1. All the results for all the SNPs are put together at three levels CIS, Block+PCHiC and genome wide
+      2. The multiple testing is calculated for all the tests done (all variants, all genes) within each level

   - Multiple testing correction for DTU
          1. CIS consequences
              - Per variant